VELD Music Festival

-VELD Music Festival (commonly referred to as VELD) is the largest annual electronic dance music festival in Canada, held at Downsview Park in Toronto, Ontario.
-Since its inception in 2012, the festival has had a number of notable acts, including Deadmau5, Martin Garrix, Armin van Buuren, Hardwell, Steve Aoki, Zedd, Illenium, and Tiesto.
+The VELD Music Festival (commonly referred to as VELD) is an annual electronic dance music festival in Canada, held at Downsview Park in Toronto, Ontario.
+Since its inception in 2012, the festival has had a number of notable artists, including Deadmau5, Martin Garrix, Armin van Buuren, Hardwell, Steve Aoki, Zedd, Illenium, and Tiësto.

-The music festival has three concert stages: the Main Stage, the Bass Stage (formally known as the Rémy Martin Stage), and the Sirkus Stage.
-The Bass Stage features dubstep, trap, riddim, and other sub-genres of electronic dance music, while the Sirkus Stage hosts mostly house music, such as bass house and tech house.
+The festival features three concert stages: the Main Stage for headliners, the Bass Stage, and the Sirkus Stage.
+The Bass Stage features dubstep, trap, riddim, and other sub-genres of EDM, while the Sirkus Stage hosts mostly techno and house music with entry-line DJs.
+The VELD is the second-largest EDM festival in Canada after the ÎleSoniq Music Festival in Montreal.

 Due to the COVID-19 pandemic, the 2020 and 2021 editions of the event were cancelled.

 History

 2012

 In April 2012, a two-day electronic dance music (EDM) festival to be held at Downsview Park in the Toronto area on August 4–5 was announced.
 The initial line-up included notable EDM acts such as Deadmau5, Avicii, Bassnectar, Steve Aoki, Steve Angello, Knife Party, and Nicky Romero.
 The festival, organized by Charles Khabouth's INK Entertainment, features two neighboring stages and performances by about thirty or so different artists.
 The event is named after "The Veldt", a song by Deadmau5 and a veld, the Dutch word for "field".

 On Saturday, August 5, Deadmau5 headlined at the first day of the event.
-The festival was attended by a crowd numbering around 70,000 concertgoers.
+The festival was attended by a crowd numbering around 20,000 concertgoers.
 Despite rain in the early part of his performance, Deadmau5 performed to what the Rolling Stone described as an "enraptured" audience in a mood akin to "a glowing Woodstock".
 As the rain eventually stopped, the DJ would perform a 90-minute set which included songs such as the festival's namesake "The Veldt", "Aural Psynapse" and "Strobe".
 Besides Deadmau5 and the other artists announced earlier, the festival included a performance by Avicii, who performed as the final-day headliner.